In Pakistan, underground parties push the boundaries

 "You see the servants and the drivers at the parties watching you and you wonder what kind of a person they think you are."

-To avoid prying eyes, the kind of alcohol-fuelled blow-outs enjoyed by Myra and her friends are held in lonely farm-houses in the outskirts of Islamabad and other cities, or in affluent neighbourhoods behind high walls.
-Organisers charge on average a $60 entry fee, an amount most Pakistanis earn in a month.
+To avoid prying eyes, the kind of alcohol-fuelled blow-outs enjoyed by Myra and her friends are held in lonely farm-houses in the outskirts of Islamabad and other cities, or in affluent neighborhoods behind high walls.
+Organizers charge on average a $60 entry fee, an amount most Pakistanis earn in a month.

 Rafia, petite with long, black hair and wearing tight jeans and a low-cut black blouse, is a regular on the party scene.